Under the Oaks Award Ceremony

 Under the Oaks Award

-This award honors a graduating senior who embodies the values of Newcomb Institute and has spent a significant portion of their collegiate career working for the advancement of women.
+This award honors a graduating senior who embodies the values of Newcomb Institute and has spent a significant portion of their collegiate career working for the advancement of feminist leadership and gender equity

 Oak Wreath